 Automatic was a revelation, to be frank.
 The automatic Tata Hexa returned a respectable 11.2 kmpl mileage compared to 10.9 kmpl in the manual.

-So, does the likes of Toyotas and Mahindras of the world need to be worried?
+So, do the likes of Toyota’s and Mahindra’s of the world need to be worry about Tata’s latest offering?
 Yes, they should be.
-Hexa is in true sense a comprehensive, balanced achievement.
+Hexa in the true sense, is a comprehensive, balanced achievement.
 It is not every day that you get to see a product that people should have bought.
 With all the safety controls baked in, luxurious interiors, powerful engine and best seats in the class, Tata Hexa is a value proposition.

 If I was in the market looking for a family car, Hexa automatic it will be.

 More car per car, like erstwhile Indica.
-With an estimated price ranging from 13 to 18 lacs, you get a brilliant looks outside, elegance and premium feel inside.
-Yes, that is a lot of money for a Tata.
-But Hexa is technologically advanced, feature loaded.
+With an estimated price ranging from 13 to 18 lacs, you get brilliant looks outside, elegance and premium feel inside.
+Yes, that is a lot of money for a Tata Hexa, though it is a technologically advance and a feature loaded vehicle.
 It connects emotionally with its audience.
 It is a perfect car for a family, to travel in extreme comfort.
 The cabin quality will surely appeal to the buyers ready to shell money in this bracket.